Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Introduction

 In his millennium paper \cite{Lovasz00}, Lov\'asz wrote: \textit{Connections between discrete and continuous may be the subject of mathematical study on their own right.} In fact, over the last few decades, many firm bridges between the discrete data world and the field of continuous mathematics have been established, and they are not only interesting in themselves, but also helpful and stimulating in both pure and applied mathematics.

-One idea to connect discrete and continuous problems is the extension theory, which is mainly based on Choquet's and Lovasz's fundamental works \cite{Choquet54,Lovasz}, the series of works of the machine learning group of Hein \cite{HS11,TVhyper-13}, and the recent works by the authors \cite{CSZZ,JostZhang-PL}.
+A natural and important idea for connecting discrete and continuous problems is by considering the discrete space as a subset of some Euclidean space and then extending or interpolating discrete functions to continuous ones.
+A systematic scheme for such extension was provided in the fundamental works of Choquet and Lov\'asz \cite{Choquet54,Lovasz}.
+It was further developed in a series of works of the machine learning group of Hein \cite{HS11,TVhyper-13}, and in recent works by the authors \cite{CSZZ,JostZhang-Morse,JostZhang-PL}.
 For example, concerning optimization, there have been various schemes to solve combinatorial optimization problems by means of continuous optimization methods, including continuous reformulations \cite{Lovasz,HS11,SheraliAdams90,Burer09} and continuous relaxations \cite{LawlerWood66,GoemansWilliamson95,BillionnetElloumiLambert12}, which turn out to be powerful.
 In this work, we also present some results for both the reformulations and relaxations via our extension theory.

-Another example is the submodular analysis, which was systematically studied by many mathematicians (such as Fujishige \cite{F05-book}, Murota \cite{Murota98,Murota03book}, Dress et al \cite{DressWenzel92}) from different viewpoints.
-As a kind of `discrete convexity', the submodularity is equivalent to the usual convexity via Lov\'asz extension, and it has been applied in many areas like game theory, matroid theory, stochastic processes, electrical networks, computer vision and machine learning.
+In the continuous case, the functions that are best suited for optimization are the convex ones.
+In fact, convex analysis has become a well developed and important subjects, with ramifications in most areas of mathematics.
+In the discrete case, a role that is in some sense analogous to that of convex functions is played by the submodular functions \cite{Choquet54,Lovasz}, and their analysis was systematically developped by many mathematicians (such as Fujishige \cite{F05-book}, Murota \cite{Murota98,Murota03book}, Dress et al \cite{DressWenzel92}) from different viewpoints.
+In fact, submodularity is a kind of `discrete convexity', and the Lov\'asz extension turns submodular functions into convex ones.
+This scheme has been applied in many areas like game theory, matroid theory, stochastic processes, electrical networks, computer vision and machine learning.
 In this direction, we have systematically investigated submodularity via multi-way Lov\'asz extensions in \cite{JostZhang-PL}.